azagorna/ScooterApp/README.md

-# Research Project at IT University of Copenhagen, August 2020
+# Research Project at IT University of Copenhagen, Autumn 2020

 **Project by:**